 - Reporting websites

 - Jump to content

-How access keys work depend upon the browser and operating system that you are using.
+How these access keys work depends upon the browser and operating system that you are using.
 Wikipedia has a comprehensive guide on how to use access keys.
-Opera users can get a list of access keys if they press SHIFT+ESC, though this list doesn't effectively indicate the Jump to links (0 and 9).
+Opera users can get a list of access keys by pressing SHIFT+ESC, though this list doesn't effectively indicate the Jump to links (0 and 9).